JayKickliter/RusticSOM/README.md

     new_value = old_value / (1 + current_iteration/total_iterations)

 `neighbourhood_function`, optional, is also a function pointer that accepts functions that take 3 parameters, a tuple of type `(usize, usize)` representing the size of the SOM, another tuple of type `(usize, usize)` representing the position of the winner neuron, and an `f32` representing `sigma`; and returns a 2D Array containing weights of the neighbours of the winning neuron, i.e, centered at `winner`.
 By default, the Gaussian function will be used, which returns a "Gaussian centered at the winner neuron".

+`classes`, optional, a map of classes in the training data and their weights for supervised learning or class weight initialization. `None` will initialize all nodes to "undefined" classification and weighting of 0.0.

+`custom_weighting`, is a flag to utilize a custom weighting value associated with a class defined in `classes`, or allow the supervised learning method to weight the training set classes by their percentage distribution in the dataset.

 ---